Wesoamo500/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c: prints 1 if alphabet is lower or 0 otherwise 4-isalpha.c: prints 1 if character is alpha or 0 otherwise 5-sign.c: returns and print the sign of a number
+3-islower.c: prints 1 if alphabet is lower or 0 otherwise 4-isalpha.c: prints 1 if character is alpha or 0 otherwise 5-sign.c: returns and print the sign of a number 6-abs.c: compute the absolute value for any given integer